faceyspacey/webpack-flush-chunks/README.md

 const scripts = flushFiles(stats, { chunkNames, filter: 'js' })
 const styles = flushFiles(stats, { chunkNames, filter: 'css' })
 ```
-> i.e. this will get you all files corresponding to flushed "dynamic" chunks, not `main`, `vendor`, etc.
+> i.e. this will get you all files corresponding to flushed "dynamic" chunks.

 The only thing different with the API is that it has a `filter` option, and that it doesn't have `before`, `after` and `outputPath` options.
 The `filter` can be a file extension as a string, a regex, or a function: `filter: file => file.endsWith('js')`.